-get ahead and finish your iot project
+Get ahead and finish your IoT project

 A very concrete example is the trash can that automatically notifies you when it needs to be emptied.
-It is the feed trough in the pigsty that automatically notifies when it needs to be filled up.
+It is the feed trough in the pigsty that automatically notifies you when it needs to be filled up.
 And it is the alarm system connected to cameras and thermostats that automatically transmits a message when the given product needs attention or service.

 It is a technology already exploited in healthcare, in the insurance industry, in transportation, production, and supply.
 The “Smart Home” is also powered by IoT.

 IoT is smart use of data, and regardless of industry, the possibilities are nigh on endless.
 Only the imagination sets the limits.
-Therefore, we decided to gather some of the best examples of how IoT can be used:
+Therefore, we decided to gather some of the best examples of how IoT can be applied:

 - Alarm systems connected to cameras, smoke alarms, the water pump, and the front door are some of the IoT solutions that are available in the private home, the public sector, and Danish companies.
 If something is out of order, a direct message is sent to your phone or to a switchboard.

 - IoT can also be used in agricultural production, where sensors in the stables collect data from feeding machines and chip units from the animals.
-The collected data is used to give farmers an overview so that they can control feeding, irrigation, temperature and light, without having to do it all manually.
+The collected data is used to give farmers an overview, so they can control feeding, irrigation, temperature, and light, without having to do it all manually.
 It ensures optimal living and growth conditions for animals and crops.
-With Art Intelligence (AI) and MachineLearning (ML), the data collected enables the farmer to act before problems arise.
+With Art Intelligence (AI) and Machine Learning (ML), the data collected enables the farmer to act before problems arise.

 - Another very concrete example of IoT is in connection with fleet management, where the use of IoT devices with radio transmitters and GPS can give transport companies and customers higher transparency with real-time tracking.
 Using AI and Machine Learning, time and fuel consumption can be optimized by collecting data on driving patterns and traffic conditions.
-It allows the customer to compete on price and service.
+It also allows the customer to compete on price and service.

-get off to a good start with iot
+Get off to a good start with IoT

 Our best advice is to start by looking at your needs and goals.
 Where are you going?
 Are there business-critical processes and workflows that can be optimized?

-Delegate was previously appointed Digital Transformation Partner by Microsoft for delivering an IoT solution to a major global transportation organization.
-The solution contributes to continuous optimization of their ships’ performance through an interactive Microsoft Azure IoT solution using Machine Learning visualized in Microsoft’s analysis tool, PowerBI.
+Delegate has been appointed Digital Transformation Partner by Microsoft for delivering an IoT solution to a major global transportation organization.
+The solution contributes to continuous optimization of their ships’ performance through an interactive Microsoft Azure IoT solution using Machine Learning visualized in Microsoft’s analysis tool, Power BI.